drbfraser/HHA-HaitiHospital/README.md

 - Install Prettier as a VSCode extension
 - Navigate to the root directory
-- Run the following commands to install and use prettier on the whole directory
+- Run the following commands run prettier on the whole project

 ```
-$ npm install --global prettier
+$ npm install
-$ prettier --write
+$ npm run format
 ```

 Our prettier config is set to format code on file save.